 The Panteón Francés de La Piedad (French Pantheon of La Piedad) was built in 1865, when Maximilian I ruled as Emperor of Mexico.
 As a private pantheon, the French cemetery was able to preserve exquisite works of funeral art, and today it houses an eclectic array of Art Nouveau, Art Deco, and neo-colonial tombs all worthy of admiring.

 The cemetery is considered a hidden treasure of Mexico City, as it is an almost unknown place.
+Only family of those buried here are allowed entry.
 Those who pass by Cuauhtémoc Avenue can only see the neo-Gothic tower of the abandoned church in the interior, and the monument to the fallen French soldiers of the First World War.
 Once inside, the main road hosts the family crypts of ancestral families.
 Each one has luxurious decorations, including marbles sculptures, stained-glass windows, and wrought iron doors.
 Behind them are the tombs.
 The best way to explore this solitary place is to lose yourself among the pathways and find the hidden surprises of the pantheon.

 Among the labyrinthine corridors, you can find the gigantic monument dedicated to the firefighters who died in 1864 trying to rescue several people that were trapped in a burning building.
 There is also an ossuary where the French soldiers who died in Mexico during the French Intervention were buried.